Chart Color Schemes

 AreaSearch assessment indicates Redfern faces employment challenges relative to the majority of Australian markets

-Construction has limited presence with 4.4% employment compared to 8.6% regionally.
-There is one worker for every resident, indicating Redfern functions as an employment hub attracting workers from surrounding areas.
-In a 12-month period ending in September 2025, labour force decreased by 1.4% and employment declined by 1.4%, leaving unemployment broadly flat.
-Meanwhile, Greater Sydney recorded employment growth of 2.1% and labour force growth of 2.4%, with unemployment rising slightly to 4.4%.
-State-level data as of 25-Nov-25 shows NSW employment contracted by 0.03%, with a state unemployment rate of 3.9%, compared to the national rate of 4.3%.
-Jobs and Skills Australia's national employment forecasts from May-25 suggest potential future demand within Redfern.
-These projections estimate national employment growth at 6.6% over five years and 13.7% over ten years.
-Applying these industry-specific projections to Redfern's employment mix suggests local employment should increase by 7.4% over five years and 14.7% over ten years, although these are simple extrapolations for illustrative purposes and do not account for localized population projections.
+Construction, however, had limited presence with 4.4% employment compared to the regional average of 8.6%.
+There was one worker for every resident in Redfern as at the Census, indicating it functions as an employment hub hosting more jobs than residents and attracting workers from surrounding areas.
+In the 12-month period prior, labour force decreased by 1.3% while employment declined by 1.4%, leaving unemployment broadly flat.
+By comparison, Greater Sydney recorded employment growth of 2.1% and labour force growth of 2.4%, with unemployment rising slightly to 5.6%.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest that national employment is expected to expand by 6.6% over five years and 13.7% over ten years.
+Applying these projections to Redfern's employment mix suggests local employment should increase by 7.4% over five years and 14.7% over ten years, though these are simple weighted extrapolations for illustrative purposes and do not account for localized population projections.

 Frequently Asked Questions - Employment